Nahalin: Location

-History
+Archaeology

 Potsherds from the Byzantine period have been found at a hilltop.
 Modern Nahalin was built on the remains of a medieval-era village.

 An archeological site known as Khirbet el-Kabra is situated on the western outskirts of the village.
 Gershon Galil suggested to identify Khirbet el-Kabra with the biblical Nehelam, home of Shemaiah the Nehelamite, who was mentioned in the Book of Jeremiah as false prophet who went with the captives to Babylon and who opposed Jeremiah.
 According to Galil, the modern-day village of Nahalin probably preserves the ancient Hebrew name.

+History

 Historically, Nahalin was frequented by Bedouin and was well known for its tradition of beekeeping.

+Mamluk period

+Nahalin was one of the villages mentioned in a corpus of waqf documents stored in Jerusalem dating to the first decade of the 14th century, during Mamluk rule in Palestine (1260–1516).
+The waqf to which Nahalin owed its agricultural revenues was for the benefit of the Ibrahimi Mosque (Cave of the Patriarchs).
+Two individuals from the village were named in the document from 9 August 1308: Yusuf ibn Qasim ibn Sulayman and Abd al-Nasir ibn Ahmad ibn Nassar, both of whom owed a debt of 6,000 dirhams to the waqf.
+According to historian Yossef Rapoport, at that time, Nahalin had a significant Christian population and its residents mainly cultivated orchards.

-Ottoman era
+Ottoman period

-Nahalin was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 Nahalin appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
+Palestine was incorporated into the Ottoman Empire in 1516, and in 1596 Nahalin appeared in Ottoman tax registers as being in the Nahiya of Quds (Jerusalem) of the Liwa of Quds.
 It had a population of 40 Muslim households and 16 Christian households.
-They paid a fixed tax-rate of 33,3 % on agricultural products, including wheat, barley, grape syrup or molasses, and goats or beehives; a total of 3,880 Akçe.
+They paid a fixed tax-rate of 33.3 % on agricultural products, including wheat, barley, grape syrup or molasses, and goats or beehives; a total of 3,880 Akçe.
 Later sources no longer refer to the Christian community, and Bagatti suggested the Christians in the village had converted to Islam.